ropensci/rtweet/README.md

 ### Search tweets or users

-Search for up to 10,000 tweets containing #rstats, excluding retweets:
+Search for up to 10,000 tweets containing #rstats, the common hashtag used to refer to the R language, excluding retweets:

 ``` r
 rt <- search_tweets("#rstats", n = 10000, include_rts = FALSE)